 You can have your existing home tested by hiring an energy auditing company.
 It is eye opening and remarkably inexpensive to do so.
-The testing that a professional auditor will run is going to pinpoint the issues and tell you how much it will cost versus how long it will take to recapture your investment after making the recommended upgrades.
+Of course, the testing that a professional auditor will run is going to pinpoint the issues, and then will tell you how much it will cost versus how long it will take to recapture your investment after making the recommended upgrades.

 There’s a lot you can do to boost your home’s efficiency and HERS score.
 Some of the simplest and least expensive changes you can make are: